groyseth/readMe-Project/README.md

 - [Questions](#questions)

 ## Installation
-You will need inquirer instalation to run this project.
+You will need to clone this respitory and run 'npm i' to install the dependencie 'inquirer'

 ## Usage
+- User will need to run 'node index.js'
-You will be prompted for input to fill out your new ReadMe.
+- User will be prompted with questions for the skeleton of ReadMe.
+- Once user answers all questions, then a new file will appear as myReadMe.md
+- Use control + shift + v to see a live view in VS Code.

 ## Credits
 Made by Grant Royseth!